Every Hilbert space frame has a Naimark complement: Construction of General Naimark Complements

-Given a Bessel sequence, we will construct a generalized Naimark complement by adding vectors to make the sequence a tight frame.
-We may then obtain a Parseval frame by scaling this tight frame; the Parseval frame has a usual Naimark complement.
-We obtain the general Naimark complement of the Bessel sequence by then re-scaling and ignoring the added vectors.
-We will make this precise, but first, let us recall the proof of Naimark's theorem.
+Given a $B-$Bessel sequence, we will construct a generalized Naimark complement as follows.
+We first complete the $B-$Bessel sequence to a $B$-tight frame, and then we obtain a Parseval frame by scaling these frame vectors.
+This resulting Parseval frame has a usual Naimark complement; we obtain the general Naimark complement of the $B-$Bessel sequence by then re-scaling and removing the vectors added during the completion.
+We will make this all precise, but first, let us recall the proof of Naimark's theorem.

 \begin{proof}[Proof of Naimark's Theorem] Given a Parseval frame $\{f_n\}_{n=1}^N$ for $\cH_M$, the analysis operator $F^*:\cH_M \rightarrow \ell_2(N)$ is the isometry

 Letting $P$ be the orthogonal projection of $\ell_2(N)$ onto $F^*(\cH_M)$, for any $F^*f$ we have